tetrakai1/SoccerManager.jl/README.md

 For the right plot, threshold-acceptance was used to choose ratings without knowledge of the true values (as would be the case when comparing to real-life data).

+The bottom plot shows the algorithm tuning the ratings.
+The target corresponds to baseline variation.
 <table>
   <tr>
     <td align="center">Baseline Variation</td>